spezold/mvloader/readme.md

 The `Volume` Class
 ------------------

-All loaded image volumes are represented as instances of the `Volume` class.
+`MVloader` represents all loaded image volumes as instances of the `Volume` class.

 `Volume` serves as an abstraction layer to handle transformations from voxel indices to arbitrary anatomical world coordinate systems.
 In